grame-cncm/faustdoc/src/tutorials/debugging.md

 ## Debugging rdtable and rwtable primitives

 The [rdtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive uses a read index, and the [rwtable](https://faustdoc.grame.fr/manual/syntax/#rdtable-primitive) primitive uses a read index and a write index.
-The table size has to be known at compile time, but since the signal interval calculation is imperfect, invalid programs reading or writing outside of the table can be generated. **They will typically cause memory access crashes at runtime!**
+The table size has to be known at compile time, but since the signal interval calculation is imperfect, invalid programs reading or writing outside of the table could be generated and cause memory access crashes at runtime.
+The [-ct](https://faustdoc.grame.fr/manual/debugging/#the-ct-option) option can be used to check table index range and generate safe code.

 For the following DSP table.dsp program: